-Here are some examples of research projects that can help you in your daily life.
+Here are some examples of research projects that have an impact on society and economy:

 Big data offers solutions for improved efficiency in healthcare information processing which in turn creates value for businesses, public sector and citizens.
 The analysis of large clinical datasets can result in the optimisation of the clinical and cost effectiveness of new drugs and treatments and patients can benefit from more timely and appropriate care.
 Data interoperability is of utmost importance since the data is derived from diverse and heterogeneous sources such as bio-signal streams, health records, genomics and clinical lab tests.
 Privacy-preserving technologies aim at providing access to health data for patients, healthcare professionals and clinical researchers in a uniform way and in an anonymized and aggregated form to develop better prevention or treatment options.